 So, as a matter of fact, we should be more gracious to our elders and sixty-something mentors.
 When they forget a word, note that they haven’t forgotten it.
 It’s time to let go of those stereotypical grumpy old woman perceptions we’ve got going.
 We think that’s probably why you get more tolerant and forgiving with age

 It is possible that as you age and reach your sixty-something point in life, you might start to notice that your mind might not feel quite as sharp as before.
 But this doesn’t necessarily mean your memory is declining.
 It might just mean you’re taking slightly longer to recall names and facts, recognize patterns, or solve problems.
 However, on the upside, your vocabulary, knowledge, and long-term memory will likely only improve.

 Recent studies state that the adult hippocampus is a part of the brain crucial to memory storage and retrieval.
 Apparently, this part of the brain grows 700 new neurons a day on average.
-Moreover, there seems to be no decline in that number with normal ageing.
-This same study conducted by Dr Daniel Levitin presents the following two myths:
+Moreover, there seems to be no decline in that number with normal aging.
+This same study conducted by Dr. Daniel Levitin presents the following two myths:

 MYTH: Older people are grumpy.

 REALITY: Sixty-something folks are more affable than under-50s.